-- Proper certification – GIA or AGS are the most accurate, but I should really say that Auscert, Bauer and GSL are just as accurate.
+- Proper certification – GIA or AGS are the most accurate.

 - Proper analysis by the vendor – Certificates are not the be all and end all of diamond buying.
 Furthermore, they may be wrong.
 Proper analysis includes using reflectors (Ideal-Scope, ASET), Sarin machines and taking microscopic photographs and colour checking.
 The more analysis, the better, as different technologies tell different stories about the diamond.

 - Trust – Convey an image of trust to diamond buyers by using only the best certification, showing your analysis and having consistent and fair pricing.

 As a diamond buyer, once you have chosen a vendor and a diamond, some good questions to ask the vendor would be: